deepthought84/win11-on-lvm/README.md

 systemctl start start-skoll
 ```
 If everything went well, the Windows-VM should now take over and voila you Windows on encrypted LVM :)

+## Choose plymouth screen ##
+To have a smooth splash-screen I recommend to install plymouth and choose a theme (beautiful themes are available here https://github.com/adi1090x/plymouth-themes).
+Reboot and install and set the theme as in the hypervisor, and copy the initrd, to your boot partition,
+reboot and add ```quiet splash``` to the custom entry in your grub-Config on your main linux